super-resolution/Super-resolution-correlator/Readme.md

-# CosidSTORM
+# Super-resolution correlator

-CoSidStorm is package for data processing in super-resolution microscopy.
-It contains a intuitive GUI and high perfomant GPU based visualization and algorithms for 2D and 3D data. <br />
+Super-resolution correlator is package for data processing in super-resolution microscopy.
+It contains a intuitive GUI and high perfomant
+GPU based visualization and algorithms for 2D and 3D data. <br />
 Main features:
 * Cuda accelerated 2D Alpha Shapes